nicnosis/iu-courses/j463/gfx-syllabus.md

 ### Attendance
 Students should make a serious effort to attend every lecture.
 While attendance is not taken, I believe **attendance is the strongest guarantor of success** in this course.

-Course material is cumulative in nature and class periods are used to develop programming skills and work on projects.
-You will also miss out on quizzes and participation activities if you miss class.
+Course material is cumulative in nature and class periods are used to develop design skills and work on projects.
+Missing class also means missing out on quizzes and valuable hands-on practice.

 ### Lost Data
 You are responsible for keeping backups/duplicates of your files.
 As an IU student, you should have access to a Box account.
 You can also use Google Drive or Box to maintain copies of your files.
 Losing your files is not an excuse for late or incomplete work.